-> When I think of Smith Optics the first thing that comes to mind is their ski googles BUT their helmets are definitely worth a look.
-The Forefront MTB helmet was designed from the ground up to protect your head!
+When I think of Smith Optics the first thing that comes to mind is their ski goggles BUT their helmets are definitely worth a look.
+The Forefront MTB helmet was designed from the ground up for superior protection of your head!

-> It has an In-Mold construction of “Koroyd tubes” that are made from a co-polymer that not only looks bad-ass, like something out of Start Wars but it protects your head better than a typical EPS foam helmet.
+It has an In-Mold construction of “Koroyd tubes” that are made from a co-polymer that not only looks bad-ass, like something out of Start Wars but it protects your head better than a typical EPS foam helmet.

 And it’s not just looks and protection, it also gives you lighter weight AND its cooler because the hollow construction of the co-polymer tubes allows significantly better airflow through the helmet.
 This keeps you cooler when the temperature starts rising.

 The fitting system will give you unmatched fit and comfort and the 4-point harness keeps it securely on your head if you crash.

 What I really like other than the protection and looks is it has a pre-installed mounting bracket for a bike headlight (click here for my reviews of bike lights) or a GoPro to record your ride.

 The co-polymer construction gives the helmet the lightest weight of any tested, 11 ozs!
 You barely notice it on your head.
 It has large vents to allow good airflow and a goggle retention strap but also works fine if you just wear sunglasses.